 FUNDING AREAS: High-quality education in Oakland, California, early literacy, personalized learning, community institutions

-PROFILE: T. Gary and Kathleen Rogers established the Rogers Family Foundation in 2003.
+PROFILE: Established in 2003, the Rogers Family Foundation is the foundation of T. Gary and Kathleen Rogers.
 This private family funder primarily supports education in Oakland Public Schools.
 The foundation’s education strategy is to provide opportunities for all Oakland students to excel in high-quality public schools.
 There are three initiatives within the foundation’s commitment to education in Oakland: Quality Schools, Blended Personalized Learning, and Early Literacy.